Boeing Kent Space Center

 Boeing submitted draft RI reports in 2017, 2018, 2019 and 2020.
 We required revisions of these drafts.
 The final 2022 RI report can be found in the "documents" section below.

 In 2023, an AO Modification required Boeing to do a focused feasibility study.
-That feasibility study is out for public comment August 25 - September 26, 2025.
+That feasibility study went out for public comment August 25 - September 26, 2025.
+No comments were received and the documents are now final.
+A cleanup action plan based on the feasibility study is out for public comment March 23 - April 24, 2026.

 Boeing used to store hazardous waste longer than 90 days at this site under a Resource Conservation and Recovery Act (RCRA) interim status permit.
 Boeing decided not to get a final permit.
 As a result, they can only store hazardous waste for up to 90 days.
 Even though they did not get a final permit, Boeing must keep their permit active until they clean up the site.